superbigco/craft-vipps/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-name: Bug report
+name: Bug Report
-about: Create a bug report to help us improve
+about: Report an issue or unexpected behavior
 title: ''
 labels: bug
 assignees: sjelfull